yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_open_logging.md

 To consolidate the flow of transaction event data, traces, and system metrics stored by API Gateway, you can perform the following steps:

-1. Configure open traffic event logging as detailed in [*Configure open traffic event logging* on page 1](#Configur).
+1. Configure open traffic event logging as detailed in [Configure open traffic event logging](#configure-open-traffic-event-logging).
 2. Set up a log forwarder to read the trace files and the open traffic event log files from API Gateway and forward them to a consolidation point for use by a third-party observability system.

 ## Open traffic event log formats